-Middle East expansion next for Fenwick Elliott after new alliance launched in Latin America
+Middle East Expansion Next For Fenwick Elliott After New Alliance Launched In Latin America

-Dubai, UAE, 4th March, 2024: Law firm Fenwick Elliott, which intends expanding its Middle East operations this year from a UAE hub, has formed a new partnership in Latin America to reinforce its global offering for the construction, energy and infrastructure industries.
+Dubai, UAE: Law firm Fenwick Elliott, which intends expanding its Middle East operations this year from a UAE hub, has formed a new partnership in Latin America to reinforce its global offering for the construction, energy and infrastructure industries.

 The new alliance between Fenwick Elliott and Molina Ríos in Chile combines the two firms' expertise in construction, energy law, and international arbitration, providing clients with a comprehensive service in Latin America and worldwide.